VinhHoaTU/rag_project/README.md

 * **Employees**
 * **Products**

+### 2. Evaluation Dataset
+To benchmark generative accuracy, a curated **Golden Dataset** was engineered, structured as follows:

 | Attribute | Purpose |
 | :--- | :--- |
 | **Question** | The raw user query injected into the RAG pipeline. |